How to prepare for a hurricane/tropical cyclone/typhoon.

 - Contacting someone out of the area and inform them of your plans (whether you are staying or evacuating).

-- If traveling with pets, planning on their evacuation as well.
-Most hurricane shelters will not admit pets without proof of up-to-date vaccinations (such as a rabies tag).
+- Planning on the evacuation of pets as well.
+Most emergency shelters will not admit pets without proof of up-to-date vaccinations (such as a rabies tag).

 During a Hurricane

 If a cyclone watch is issued, the storm will affect the local area in 24 to 36 hours.
-Travelers should be prepared to:
+Personnel should be prepared to do the following:

 - Monitor local media for updated forecasts and evacuation notices.